-Title: Genotypic variation in a foundation tree species drives the ecological network structure of a dependent community.
+Title: Genotypic variation in a foundation tree species drives the ecological network structure of a dependent community

 Authors: Matthew K. Lau, Louis J. Lamit, Rikke R. Naesborg, Thomas G. Whitham

 Target: Ecology Letters

 Abstract

 Although studies have shown that genetic variation in foundation species can have impacts on the composition and stability of associated species, little is known about how the effects of genetic variation might affect whole networks of interacting species.